Mixeway/MixewayFrontend/README.md

 <img src="https://mixeway.github.io/img/jenkins.jpg" height="50px">
 <img src="https://mixeway.github.io/img/jira.jpg" height="50px">

-With all this avaliable, Mixeway provide functionalitiesto:
+With all this available, Mixeway provides functionalities to:
 - Automatic service discovery (IaaS Plugin for assets and network scans for services)
-- Automatic Vulnerability Scan Configuration (Based on most racent configuration) - hands free !
+- Automatic Vulnerability Scan Configuration (Based on most recent configuration) - hands-free!
-- Automatic and on demand Vulnerability scan execution (based on policy and executed via REST API call)
+- Automatic and on-demand Vulnerability scan execution (based on policy and executed via a REST API call)
 - One Vulnerability Database for all type of sources - SAST, DAST, OpenSource and Infrastructure vulnerabilities in one place
-- Customizable Security Quality Gateway - reliable piece of information for CICD to decide if job should pass or not.
+- Customizable Security Quality Gateway - a reliable piece of information for CICD to decide if a job should pass or not.
-- REST API which enable integration with already used Vulnerability Management systems used within organization.
+- REST API enables integration with already used Vulnerability Management systems used within the organization.

 Elements of a system:
-- Backend - Spring Boot REST API
+- <a href="https://github.com/Mixeway/MixewayBackend">Backend - Spring Boot REST API</a>
-- Frontend - Angular 8 application
+- <a href="https://github.com/Mixeway/MixewayFrontend">Frontend - Angular 8 application </a>
-- DB - postgres database
+- <a href="https://hub.docker.com/repository/docker/mixeway/db">DB - postgres database</a>
-- Vault - password store
+- <a href="https://hub.docker.com/repository/docker/mixeway/vault">Vault - password store</a>
-- MixewayHub - parent project which contain docker-compose and one click instalation
+- <a href="https://github.com/Mixeway/MixewayHub">MixewayHub - parent project which contain docker-compose and one click instalation </a>

 ###### Mixeway User Interface Description:
 Mixeway User Interface is simple Angular 8 application based on <a href="https://github.com/akveo/ngx-admin">Ngx-admin template</a>.